luketurner/PersonalPVT/README.md

 Usually, testers in studies will have to take a ten-minute test as many as 6 times a day.
 But I think you can still get interesting data even if you only take the test once or twice a day.

-When finished, you will be able to:
+When the app's finished, you will be able to:

  * Take anonymous PVT tests.
  * View test results graphed, alongside relevant statistics.